glucee/DELL_XPS_9575_9570_Linux_Ubuntu_Install/README.md

 * It your Linux system use GNOME, you can install some addons in https://extensions.gnome.org/, there are many useful and popular addon to make your system much easier to use, espcailly the ones in the first page (the most popular)!

+* Highly suggeset you to install Chrome (https://www.google.co.uk/chrome/) (Not Chromium) in your OS, it will allow you to install Youtubue Music and work with Cast!

 ## Reference